-Our audit procedures focused on assessing the activities of the businesses, understanding the contractual agreements in place and identifying the methodology applied by management in reaching their business decisions in order to consider the appropriateness of the classification of these arrangements as joint ventures in accordance with the requirements of IFRS.
+Our audit procedures focused on assessing the activities of the businesses, understanding the contractual agreements in place and identifying the methodology applied by management in reaching their business decisions.
+This was done in order to consider the appropriateness of the classification of these arrangements as joint ventures in accordance with the requirements of IFRS.

-With regards to both USAF and LSAV ("the funds"), we have:
+With regards to both USAF and LSAV (the funds), we have:

-- · Obtained an understanding of the relevant controls over the accounting for joint ventures; - Assessed the key activities and how they impact the returns to the Group from the funds and challenged management's own consideration of these factors in their application of IFRS, including whether there was evidence of contradictory evidence; - · Assessed the three key factors relating to control in accordance with the judgement required under IFRS 10.
-This included whether Unite had exercised control over the funds; and - Reviewed the fund agreements in the year to confirm that there have been no changes to the USAF fund agreement and to assess the changes to the LSAV fund agreement following the extension of the fund in the year.
+- · Obtained an understanding of the relevant controls over the accounting for joint ventures; - Assessed how the key activities of the fund impact returns to the Group and challenged management's own consideration of these vwfactors in their application of IFRS, including whether there was evidence of contradictory evidence; - Assessed the three key factors relating to control in accordance with the judgement required under IFRS 10.
+This included whether Unite had exercised control over the funds; and - · Reviewed the fund agreements in the year to confirm that there have been no changes to the USAF fund agreement and to assess the changes to the LSAV fund agreement following the extension of the fund in the year.
 For the changes to the LSAV fund agreement we considered whether these changes impacted the key factors to assess control.